Abraham Lincoln Association: Governance

+The Abraham Lincoln Association is a 501(c)(3) non-profit organization incorporated in the state of Illinois.
+It relies on membership dues, donations, and an endowment fund established to support its operations.
 The ALA is governed by a board of directors made up of nationally renowned Lincoln scholars and philanthropists dedicated to the ALA's cause.
 The ALA's board of directors include: